GNRI Class T

-The Great Northern Railway (Ireland) T class were 4-4-2T Atlantic locomotives built by Beyer, Peacock and Company in 1913.
+The Great Northern Railway (Ireland) T class were 4-4-2T Atlantic locomotives built by Beyer, Peacock & Company in 1913.
 Five of this type were built.
 They were later rebuilt with superheaters as class T1.

 As the T1 class, they featured 18 x 24 inch or 18½ x 24 inch cylinders with 5 foot 9 inch wheels, built to 5 feet 3 inches gauge.

+Later, an improved version known as the T2 class was built, featuring higher boiler pressure and larger tanks.

+The five locomotives were numbered 185–189 and were intended for passenger work.
+No. 187 was rebuilt as a T1 in 1926 and remained in service into the Ulster Transport Authority era, being withdrawn in 1964.